Worddefinition

 • Faulty pyrimidine synthesis |

-The neural tube defect preventative effect of maternal dietary supplementation is also heterogeneous, reflecting underlying differences in biochemical deficiencies and cellular processes, as the following examples illustrate.
+As the following examples illustrate, the neural tube defect preventative effect of maternal dietary supplementation is also heterogeneous, reflecting underlying differences in biochemical deficiencies and cellular processes.

 Mouse mutants in folate pathway genes rarely result in neural tube defects.
-Folr1-null mouse embryos die by the tenth day of gestation with no neural tube closure, but if they are treated with folinic acid, most homozygotes live to the eighteenth day of gestation and 30% have exencephaly (among other defects of face, body wall, jaw, eyes, and limbs).
-Folr1 codes for folate receptor alpha, which suggests that a deficiency of folate entering the cells contributes to failure of cranial neural tube closure.
+Folr1-null mouse embryos die by the tenth day of gestation with no neural tube closure, but if they are treated with folinic acid, most homozygotes live to the eighteenth day of gestation, and 30% have exencephaly (among other defects of face, body wall, jaw, eyes, and limbs).
+Folr1 codes for folate receptor alpha, which suggests that a deficiency of folate entering the cells contributes to failed cranial neural tube closure.

-The curly tail (ct) mutant mouse has been studied for more than 70 years and is now the best understood mouse model of neural tube defect pathogenesis (280; 331).
-Expressions of ct gene mutations in curly tail mice include prenatal death, spina bifida, and various degrees of kinky or curly tail.
-Failure of closure of the spinal neural tube in curly tail mutant mice results in spina bifida, which is caused by a tissue-specific defect of cell proliferation in the tail bud of the E9.5 (ie, embryonic day 9.5) embryo.
+The curly-tail (ct) mutant mouse has been studied for more than 70 years and is now the best-understood mouse model of neural tube defect pathogenesis (301; 355).
+Expressions of ct gene mutations in curly-tail mice include prenatal death, spina bifida, and various degrees of kinky or curly tail.
+Failure of closure of the spinal neural tube in curly-tail mutant mice results in spina bifida, which is caused by a tissue-specific defect of cell proliferation in the tail bud of the E9.5 (ie, embryonic day 9.5) embryo.
 This cell proliferation defect results in a growth imbalance in the caudal region, leading to delayed neuropore closure and spina bifida, or tail defects.
-In addition to the principal ct gene on mouse chromosome 4, the curly tail phenotype is influenced by several modifier genes and by environmental factors, illustrating a very clear, but complex, gene-environment interaction (331).
-Neural tube defects in curly tail mice are "resistant" to correction by folic acid supplementation (as is the case in 30% of human neural tube defects), but they can be prevented by supplementation with myo-inositol (331).
-Curly tail mice also exhibit enhanced susceptibility to the teratogenic effect of vitamin A given on day 8 of gestation, but if vitamin A is administered on day 9, the occurrence of neural tube defects is decreased rather than increased (281).
+In addition to the principal ct gene on mouse chromosome 4, the curly-tail phenotype is influenced by several modifier genes and by environmental factors, illustrating a very clear, but complex, gene-environment interaction (355).
+Neural tube defects in curly-tail mice are "resistant" to correction by folic acid supplementation (as is the case in 30% of human neural tube defects), but they can be prevented by supplementation with myo-inositol (355).
+Curly-tail mice also exhibit enhanced susceptibility to the teratogenic effect of vitamin A given on day 8 of gestation, but if vitamin A is administered on day 9, the occurrence of neural tube defects is decreased rather than increased (302).

 Similarly, human neural tube defects, including nonsyndromic anencephaly or spina bifida, may also reflect heterogeneous multigenic defects and complex gene-environment interactions that affect the developmental mechanisms responsible for elevation of the neural folds.